 Your core is so important because it is incorporated in almost every movement of the human body.
 This is why I don’t take the cue “engage your core” lightly.
 When you know how to use it, you will be in control of your entire body!
 You will move pain-free, run faster, lift heavier, and possibly even have a better orgasm.
 You can also perform everyday activities with ease because remember we use our core all of the time!

 Put it to practice and get to know your core!

 - Cues for Pelvic floor – think smoothie

 - Cue for transverse abdominis muscle – imagine bringing your belly button to your heart or drawing the hip bones to the center of your belly button if they moved – NEVER sucking in.

 These engagements will always be done on the exhale.
 This is so important and must be done correctly to fully benefit from the exercises.

 Sit and close your eyes.
 Be aware of your breath, that you are inhaling and relaxing and exhaling and engaging.
 Imagine drinking that smoothie through a straw and bringing your belly button to heart on the exhale and then on the inhale letting that belly rise nice and high letting everything relax.
 Engaging is important but so is relaxing!
-This may not come natural to you at first and that is OK.
-It may even feel like you are breathing backwards or in a way you never have before.
+This may not come naturally to you at first and that is OK.
+It may even feel like you are breathing backward or in a way, you never have before.
 Again, it’s OK!
 How are we supposed to know how to do something no one ever taught us?
-It’s very important to become intune with your pelvic floor, but it’s also good to be familiar with that deepest core muscle too (transverse abdominis muscle).
+It’s very important to become in tune with your pelvic floor, but it’s also good to be familiar with that deepest core muscle too (transverse abdominis muscle).